The Allure of the Cheap Website

 - Total real cost: $26,000-$35,000+

-Professional Website (3-year cost):
+AI Platform Website with webIQ (3-year cost):

 - Better conversion rate: Revenue gain instead of loss